harsha-simhadri/big-ann-benchmarks/neurips23/README.md

 This framework evaluates algorithms in Docker containers by default.
 Your algorithm's Dockerfile should live in *neurips23/[task]/[your_team_name]/Dockerfile*.
 Your Docker file should contain everything needed to install and run your algorithm on a system with the same hardware.

+It's recommended to use `neurips23` as the base image for your Dockerfile except that you will likely want to use `neurips23_postgres` for Postgres based algorithms.

 Please consult [this file](filter/faiss/Dockerfile) as an example.

 To build your Docker container, run: